Seniors with CHF At Risk

 Congestive heart failure (CHF) is a serious condition that, if left untreated, can be fatal.
 Seniors are at an especially high risk.
 In people over the age of 65, heart failure is the most common reason for hospital admissions, with 900,000 people being hospitalized in the US each year.

 CHF does not mean that the heart is literally failing.
-The heart just has a difficult time pumping blood throughout the body and has to work harder.
-This results in the buildup of fluid throughout the body.
+Specifically, the heart just has a difficult time pumping blood throughout the body and has to work harder.
+Consequently, this results in the buildup of fluid throughout the body.

 There are many potential causes of CHF.
 These include coronary artery disease (CAD), heart attack, cardiomyopathy, and conditions that weaken the heart, such as high blood pressure, heart valve disease, kidney disease, diabetes, and birth defects.
 CHF can be managed and treated by working with a physician prescribing appropriate medications.
 Also, utilizing non-medical treatments as well as in-home caregivers can alleviate the situation.